machinat/sociably/website/docs/telegram-platform.md

 });
 ```

+Two things to note here:

+1. `login` prop have to be `true`.
+2. `url` prop should link to `/auth/telegram` endpoint of your server.

-Now users will be automatically logged in with Telegram account in the webview.
-Check the [webview document](https://machinat.com/docs/embedded-webview) to learn more about webview.
+The users will be logged in with Telegram account in the webview.
+Check the [webview document](https://machinat.com/docs/embedded-webview) to learn more.

 ## Assets Manager

 [`TelegramAssetsManager`](https://machinat.com/api/classes/telegram_asset.telegramassetsmanager.html)
-service helps you to manage resources at Telegram platform, like uploaded file.
+service helps you to manage resources on Telegram platform,
+like files.

+To use it, you have to install a [state provider](./using-states) first.
-Make sure you have a state storage installed, and register `TelegramAssetsManager` like this:
+Then register `TelegramAssetsManager` like this:

 ```ts {2,11-13,17}
 import { FileState } from '@machinat/dev-tools';